selinaerhabor/ucfd-milestone-project/README.md

 Mac | Safari 9.1 |  ✓   |  ✓   |   ✓  |   ✓  |    ✓ |    ✓ |

-Overall, the results of the tests above and feedback from users gives enough information that the website works well across key operating system browsers and various screen sizes with column arrangement adjusting correctly.
+Overall, the results of the tests above and feedback from users suggests that the website works well across key operating system browsers and various screen sizes with column arrangement adjusting correctly.
 The website should therefore be reliable and easy for users to explore.
 Things to note: In Internet Explorer 11, the audio bar appears as black coloured, but the style of the audio controls border radius is still maintained.

 ## 4.4 Responses from users who tried out the live website: